laixintao/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-``help``: raise the specified alarm when an fd is read for read (by default it reads 1 byte, set 8 for eventfd)
+``help``: raise the specified alarm when an fd is read for read (by default it reads 1 byte, 设置8 for eventfd)